7 Black Friday Scams To Avoid This Year

 Fake designer clothes are also something that scammers use as bait for victims.
 Worse, these crooks now have your credit card information, with which they will undertake their shopping spree – at your expense.

-If you feel a Black Friday website might be suspicious, feel free to verify it using our unique Scam Detector website validator below:
+If you feel a Black Friday website might be suspicious, feel free to verify it using our unique Scam Detector validator.
+Check for scam websites below:

 4. Black Friday Email Offers